PhD in Speech, Language & Hearing Sciences

 All doctoral candidates must fulfill the residency requirement and submit an acceptable doctoral dissertation.
 All degree requirements must be completed within five years of beginning the doctoral program (seven years for post-baccalaureate entrants).

-A minimum of one academic year of residency is required for the doctoral programs in speech- language pathology and audiology.
+A minimum of one academic year of residency is required for the doctoral program in Speech, Language & Hearing Sciences.
 Residence is defined as full-time study via coursework and/or research activities, which can be achieved with registration for a minimum of 8–12 credit hours each semester (including dissertation credits) for two consecutive semesters.
 Full-time status can be demonstrated by either a combination of coursework and appointments to research and/or teaching assistantships (8 credits) or a full-time course load (12 or more credits).